samarsault/ynoteclassic/README.md

 Ynote Classic
 ============

-Ynote Classic is a free (as in "free speech" and also as in "free beer") text and source code editor which makes editing a more easier and comfortable task with it's powerful editing operations, syntax highlighting, code folding, indentation, autocompletion and plugins.
+Ynote Classic Ynote Classic is an easy to use, open and versatile Text and Source Code Editor.
+It can deal with a variety of tasks ranging from writing to programming.
+It makes editing a more easier and comfortable task with it's powerful editing operations, syntax highlighting, code folding, indentation, autocompletion and plugins.

 Features
 ----
   - Multi-Level Undo/Redo
-  - Syntax Highlighting, Code Folding, Auto-Indentation, Auto-Completion
+  - Syntax Highlighting, Code Folding, Auto-Indent, Auto-Completion
-  - Powerful Search and Replace using regular expressions and wildcards
+  - Powerful Search and Replace using Regular Expressions in document, files and selection.
-  - WordWrap and many common editing functions
+  - Powerful Project Management
+  - Diff Utility
   - WYSWYIG Printing
   - MDI and SDI
-  - Plugins, Macros, Color Schemes and much more.
+  - Plugins, Macros, Color Schemes, Syntax Files, Scripts and much more.

 Version
 ----
- 2.7 Currently under development
+ 2.7 Alpha 1

 License
 ----